jcpbzzn/yield_and_spread_analysis/README.md

 ## References

-<a id="boyles2005"></a>Boyles, G. V., Secrest, T. W., & Burney, R. B. (2005).
+- <a id="boyles2005"></a>Boyles, G. V., Secrest, T. W., & Burney, R. B. (2005).
 The Pricing of Bonds between Coupon Payments: From Theory to Market Practice. *Journal of Economics and Finance Education*, 4(2), 61.
+- <a id="saunders2012"></a>Saunders, A., Cornett, M. M., & Erhemjamts, O. (2012). *Financial markets and institutions*.
+McGraw-Hill/Irwin.